cecicosta/EmployeesRegisterAPI/README.txt

 It uses the pattern CQRS with event source.
 When a command that would cause a write operation to the data base is issued, a event will be stored with all necessary information about the command.

-When a read only operation is requested by the user, the EventSourceDispatcher is the run to update the database with all events stored since the last snapshot registered from the database (the last time when it had a consistent state).
+When a read only operation is requested by the user, the EventSourceDispatcher is them run to update the database with all events stored since the last snapshot registered from the database (the last time when it had a consistent state).

 ---- Sign Up new employee ----